quasarframework/quasar-framework.org/source/guide/quasar-layouts.md

 title: Quasar App Layouts
 ---

-Layouts are the elements that wrap page content, like navigational bar or sidebar.
+Layouts are the elements that wrap page content, like navigational bar or drawers.
 Multiple pages can share the same Layout, which is one of the main reason for their existence.

 Because it's easier and it ensures you're using the Quasar standard, use [Quasar CLI](/guide/cli-commands.html#Layouts) to build a Layout.